msaxton/search-strategies-slides/slides.md

     * table of contents / summary (if available)
     * subjects

-What is your working topic?

-### 5. There is no perfect database.

-* Do I need primary or secondary sources?
-* What kind of primary source do I need?
-* Do I need a primary sources from a specific time period or region?
-* What kind of secondary source do I need?
-* Do I need a specific disciplinary focus like sociology or history?

-### 6. Move from keyword searching to subject term searching

 Subject terms are **controlled vocabularies** assigned to items by librarians.
 Subject searches may return fewer items, but the results are usually more relevant.

 #### How to find subject terms
 1. Examine the subject terms associated with items returned from keyword searching.
 2. Browse the subject terms used in the database.

-Subject terms can also be used to find primary sources:

-* archival resources
-* archives
-* broadsides
-* case studies
-* correspondence
-* diaries
-* maps
-* newspapers
+### 5. Know the scope of what you are searching

-* personal narratives
+* JumboSearch
-* sermons
+* library catalogue
-* sources
+* libraries worldwide
-* speeches, addresses, etc.
+* databases

-### 7. Use Google, but use it wisely.
+### 6. Use Google, but use it wisely.

 Using Google wisely
 * Google does not contain (index) all available sources.
 * Google will customize your search results based your previous searches.
 * Google does not rank its results based on credibility.
 * [Google Scholar](https://scholar.google.com/) is more useful for finding scholarly literature than the main Google search.

+### 7. Read strategically

+* Read the introduction and conclusion first
+* Scan the table of contents and indexes
+* Consult book reviews

 ### 8. Keep track of your research